rodrigorincon/example-active-storage/README.md

  The configuration above will work, but the file names will be a random string name and without the extension.
 We can define a familiar name, as the model ID or some other attribute for the image.
 In this tutorial I'll use the user email to name the file.

 To do it, create a concern to be used for all models that use Active Storage.
-Let's name this concern as `attached_image_handler.rb`.
+Let's name this concern as `app/models/concerns/attached_image_handler.rb`.

 attached_image_handler.rb
 ```